- Getting there and getting around

 Visitor numbers are limited to ensure a quality experience.
 You will need to book your site and purchase your permit in advance.
 Display your camping permit tag prominently on your tent—there are fines for camping without it.

 Camp at sheltered sites in Cid Harbour: Dugong, Nari’s Beach and Joe’s Beach.
-Other sites on Whitsunday Island include the popular Whitehaven Beach and Peter Bay.
+Other sites on Whitsunday Island include the popular Whitehaven Beach and Cairn Beach.
 Small camping areas on Hook Island including Maureen’s Cove, Crayfish, Steens and Curlew beaches all offer great snorkelling from shore.
 Northern Spit on Henning Island is accessible at all tides and popular with kayakers to break their journey.

 - Book your campsite online.